Neural Feature Learning From Relational Database: Neural Feature Learning

-When data is not associated with an order, the input is a set instead of a sequence.
-In that case, the transformation function $f(s)$ takes input as a set, we call such function as set transformation.
-It is important to notice $f(s)$ is invariant in any random permutation of $s$.
-An interesting question to ask is if recurrent neural network can be used to approximate any set function $f(s)$.
-Unfortunately, the following theorem shows that, there is no recurrent neural network that can approximate any set function except the constant or the sum function.
+When data is not associated with an order, the input is a multi-set instead of a sequence.
+In that case, the transformation function $f(s)$ takes input as a multi-set, we call such function as set transformation.
+It is important to notice that $f(s)$ is invariant in any random permutation of $s$.
+The following theorem shows that there is no recurrent neural network $rnn(s, W, H, U)$ that can approximate any set function except the constant or the sum function:

-\begin{theorem}[Expressiveness] If a recurrent neural network $rnn(s, W, H, U)$ with linear activation is a set function, it is either a constant function or can be represented as:
+\begin{theorem}[Expressiveness] A recurrent neural network with linear activation is a set function, if and only if it is either a constant function or can be represented as: